Aditya-Narayan03/Aditya-Narayan03/README.md

 - 👋 Hi, I’m @Aditya-Narayan03
 - 👀 I’m interested in information security and development
 - 🌱 I’m currently learning python and some networking
-- 💞️ I’m looking to collaborate on
+- 💞️ I’m looking to collaborate on some projects related to python and Java.
 - 📫 How to reach me on Twitter:- @ANShrivastava03

 <!---